 The wood bank cannot nor does it attempt to solve all the social issues behind this fuel poverty, rather to ease people’s lives and help bridge the gap for what could be a temporary situation or circumstance.
 What is alarming however is increasingly this is not a temporary situation and the gap between income and expenditure continues to widen.
 Food and wood banks should be seen as a temporary short term solution.
 Providing some comfort at difficult times.

 Until our economy improves and stabilises if it can do so, the distribution of wealth is one way to help those most in need.
-Food and wood banks work in this way.
-Those that can afford a little extra every order can donate to the wood bank one bag of logs.
-This builds as more lovely customers add to it and Cornish Firewood then double the amount donated and provide free delivery to those in need.
+Food and wood banks work well in this way.
+Those that can afford a little extra every order can donate to the wood bank one bag of logs or more if they can.
+This builds as more lovely customers add to it and Cornish Firewood matches the amount donated and provides free delivery to those in need who cannot collect.

 So how do we determine who has the greatest need?